Chart Color Schemes

 Charnwood has a typical household mix, with a fairly typical median household size

 Family households constitute 69.3% of all households, including 29.3% couples with children, 20.9% couples without children, and 18.0% single parent families.
-Non-family households account for the remaining 30.7%, with lone person households at 27.4% and group households comprising 3.2%.
-The median household size is 2.5 people, which aligns with the Australian Capital Territory average.
+Non-family households account for 30.7%, comprising 27.4% lone person households and 3.2% group households.
+The median household size is 2.5 people, aligning with the Australian Capital Territory average.

 Frequently Asked Questions - Households